Lakes in Bengaluru: Birds

 The Birdwatchers' Field Club of Bangalore released their first list of birds in Bangalore in the 1970s.
 The revised list of 1994 also contains recorded sightings such as that of little grebe at Ulsoor tank in 1930 and data from the waterfowl census conducted since 1987.
 The 1994 list records over 220 regularly sighted birds.
 109 birds are wetland birds and additional 30 species are favoured by the presence of water.
 A study conducted by the same group in 1989 observed economic activities in and around the tanks which affected their ecology.
 Out of 97 tanks that were observed in a radius of 30 km, unregulated mudlifting and brickmaking were practiced in a large number of the lakes.
 Micro-habitats for aquatic birds in Bangalore can be grouped into roughly five categories: open water birds, waders and shoreline birds, meadow and grassland birds, birds of reedbeds and other vegetation, birds of open airspace above wetlands.
 Some birds frequent multiple micro-habitats.
 The ninth and tenth edition of the census of wetland and water birds in 1995 and 1996 conducted by the Birdwatchers' Field Club in coordination with the state forest department found 29 lakes which had twenty or more species such as Hebbal, Hosakote and Kalkere.
 25 lakes were found with over 500 birds.
 The pond heron was found to be the most prevalent species among all the lakes, however no one species was present in all the lakes.
 Common waders include egret, sandpiper and brahminy kite.
 Kingfisher was the most common open water bird.
 The most common duck was Garganey.
 Pintail and Coot were common reed and other vegetation birds.

 A study using eBird data from 2014 to 2019 from 44 lakes in the city had a sample size that included a total of 263 species.
 In this study, the area of the lake and its position in the city impacted bird richness.
 Most resident species saw an increase while most migratory species decreased.
 An earlier study of 15 lakes in the city identified birds such as kingfishers, purple moorhen, little grebes, darter, purple heron, grey herons and pond herons.
 A 2005-2007 study observed 112 bird species at seven lakes; Hebbal Lake had 74 species while Yediur Lake had 15 species.
-Another localised study of aquatic birds found that the two of the most abundant species are Anas querquedula, a species of duck, and Bubulcus ibis, a species of heron.
+Another localised study of aquatic birds found that two of the most abundant species are Anas querquedula, a species of duck, and Bubulcus ibis, a species of heron.
 Bird poaching and hunting was rampant in 1989.
 It now occurs to a much lesser extent.